Mbed-TLS/mbedtls/docs/psa-transition.md

 This section discusses how to use a PSA key in a context that requires a PK object, such as PK formatting functions (`mbedtls_pk_write_key_der`, `mbedtls_pk_write_pubkey_der`, `mbedtls_pk_write_pubkey_pem`, `mbedtls_pk_write_key_pem` or `mbedtls_pk_write_pubkey`), Mbed TLS X.509 functions, Mbed TLS SSL functions, or another API that involves `mbedtls_pk_context` objects.
 The PSA key must be an RSA or ECC key since the PK module does not support DH keys.
 Three functions from `pk.h` help with that:

 * [`mbedtls_pk_copy_from_psa`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1ab8e88836fd9ee344ffe630c40447bd08) copies a PSA key into a PK object.
 The PSA key must be exportable.
 The PK object remains valid even if the PSA key is destroyed.
+* [`mbedtls_pk_copy_public_from_psa`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1a2a50247a528889c12ea0ddddb8b15a4e) copies a PSA key into a PK object.
+The PSA key must be exportable.
+The PK object remains valid even if the PSA key is destroyed.
 * [`mbedtls_pk_setup_opaque`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1a4c04ac22ab9c1ae09cc29438c308bf05) sets up a PK object that wraps the PSA key.
+This functionality is only available when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
+The PK object has the type `MBEDTLS_PK_OPAQUE` regardless of whether the key is an RSA or ECC key.
 The PK object can only be used as permitted by the PSA key's policy.
 The PK object contains a reference to the PSA key identifier, therefore PSA key must not be destroyed as long as the PK object remains alive.
-* [`mbedtls_pk_copy_public_from_psa`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1a2a50247a528889c12ea0ddddb8b15a4e) copies a PSA key into a PK object.
-The PSA key must be exportable.
-The PK object remains valid even if the PSA key is destroyed.

 Here is some sample code illustrating how to use the PK module to format a PSA public key or the public key of a PSA key pair.
 ```